qzhang314/DNAm-based-age-predictor/README.md

 ################## one example ############################

-Rscript pred.R data.rds age.pred data.age
+Rscript pred.R data.rds age.pred data.age     #### please use this example to test whether the preditor can work properly in your working environment